Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-This analysis revealed that the group-level maps for the attributions of Guided Backpropagation \citep{springenberg_striving_2015} and Guided GradCam \citep{selvaraju_grad-cam_2017}, two types of sensitivity analysis (see section \ref{methods_xai_approaches}), exhibit the overall highest mutual information with the group-level BOLD maps, indicating higher similarity when compared to the group-level maps of the other interpretation methods (see Fig.\ \ref{fig:results:mutual-info} A,C,E).
-The group-level attributions of gradient analysis \citep{simonyan_deep_2014} and SmoothGrad \citep{smilkov_smoothgrad_2017}, again two types of sensitivity analyses, also exhibited comparably high similarity with the group-level BOLD maps, achieving consistently high mutual information scores across the three datasets (see Fig.\ \ref{fig:results:mutual-info} A,C,E).
+This analysis revealed that the group-level attribution maps of Guided Backpropagation~\citep{springenberg_striving_2015} and Guided GradCam~\citep{selvaraju_grad-cam_2017}, two types of sensitivity analysis (see section \ref{methods_xai_approaches}), are more similar to the group-level BOLD maps than those of the other attribution methods (as indicated by average higher mutual information scores), while the group-level maps of Gradient Analysis~\citep{simonyan_deep_2014} and SmoothGrad~\citep{smilkov_smoothgrad_2017}, again two types of sensitivity analyses, exhibit less, but still comparably high similarity, to the group-level BOLD maps when compared to the remaining attribution methods (Fig.\ \ref{fig:results:mutual-info} A,C,E).

-We were further interested in understanding how well the subject-level attributions of each interpretation align with the group-level BOLD maps and therefore computed the mutual information between each subject-level attribution map and the corresponding group-level BOLD map of the same mental state.
-Note that we chose to compare the subject-level attribution maps to the group-level BOLD maps, as the interpreted models were trained on the group of subjects contained in each datasets' training data, thus enabling the models to draw from their knowledge about the group when decoding the trial-level BOLD maps of each individual in the test data.
-Again, we found that the the subject-level attribution maps of Guided Backpropagation \citep{springenberg_striving_2015}, Guided GradCam \citep{selvaraju_grad-cam_2017}, Gradient analysis \citep{simonyan_deep_2014}, and SmoothGrad \citep{smilkov_smoothgrad_2017} exhibited overall higher mutual information scores than those of the other interpretation methods, indicating overall higher similarity with the group-level BOLD maps.
+We also tested how well the subject-level attribution maps of each attribution method align with the group-level BOLD maps, as the trained models can draw from their knowledge about the group of subjects in their training data when decoding the trial-level BOLD maps of the test datasets.
+To this end, we computed the mutual information between the subject-level attribution maps and the corresponding group-level BOLD map of the same mental state and regressed the average mutual information per subject onto a set of binary dummy variables indicating the attribution methods (for details on the regression analysis, see section \ref{methods_statistical_modelling}).
+This analysis showed that the subject-level attribution maps of Guided Backpropagation, Guided GradCam, SmoothGrad, and Gradient Analysis, all variants of sensitivity analysis, are generally more similar to the group-level BOLD maps than the subject-level attribution maps of the other attribution methods (Fig.\ \ref{fig:results:mutual-info} B,D,F).